KipTheTurtlebear/KipTheTurtlebear.github.io/README.md

  - ~~Style Activity page better~~ Finished
  - ~~Dark Mode~~ Finished
  - A map would be cool to have, but I'm unsure of how it would help the usability or provide more features

+ ### For License Information, view the License file within the repo